 Earnings per share is the profit for the year after taxation divided by the weighted average number of shares in issue for each year.
-The number of shares for the year ended 31 December 2007 has been restated to reflect the 10 for 1 share split on 31 December 2008.

 There are no options or instruments convertible into new shares and so basic and diluted earnings per share are the same.